geomstats/geomstats/OVERVIEW.md

 returns the product of matrices `a`, `b`, and `c`.

 Most methods are vectorized
-and accept arrays of elements, following (and sometimes fixing) numpy's broadcasting behaviour.
+and accept arrays of elements, following --sometimes fixing-- numpy's broadcasting behaviour.

-Depending on the shape their elementary methods expect, geomstats manifolds may still be joined into two groups:
+Depending on the array shape their elementary methods expect, geomstats manifolds may be joined in two groups:
-+ _matrix_ spaces, whose methods act on 2D-arrays,
++ 2D-arrays for _matrix-embedded spaces_,
-+ _vector_ spaces, whose methods act on 1D-arrays.
++ 1D-arrays for _vector-embedded spaces_.

 The first group for instance contains the space of [SPD](geomstats/geometry/spd_matrices_space.py) matrices, while the [hyperbolic space](geomstats/geometry/hyperbolic_space.py)